Selena Gomez’s Newfound Faith After Rehab: Will Her Relationship Get In The Way?

 “I think 17 people have my phone number right now.
 Maybe two are famous,” she said.

-The “Kill ‘Em With Kindness” singer opened up about her faith.
+The “Kill ‘Em with Kindness” singer opened up about her faith.
 While cooking, she said that her church roots are deeply embedded in her upbringing.
 Vogue describes her cooking reminiscent of her “after church Sunday barbecues she remembers from her Texan childhood.”

 In recent months, since returning to Instagram, Selena has revealed more of her spiritual and Christian side by associating with certain churches and pastors.
 She recently quoted a sermon by Pastor Judah Smith, who leads City Church in Los Angeles, California, according to CBN News.